Water Wonks Hour: Online Monthly Lecture Series

 Lecture #3: Wednesday March 26th | 3:30pm CST

-Opportunities in Subdivision Regulation: what groundwater conservation districts, counties, cities and residents can do to protect groundwater in the region.
+Opportunities in Local Policy: What GCDs, Counties, Cities, and HOA Boards Can Do to Protect Groundwater.
 Presented by Marisa Bruno (Hill Country Alliance Water Program Manager).

 Want to receive details and registration alerts on all upcoming lectures and more GEAA happenings?